AudiusProject/docs.audius.org/docs/protocol/discovery-node/plugins/network_monitoring.md

 - Docker installed
 - Direct access to a Discovery Node postgres DB
-- Secrets file, with the correct permission, formatted like so
+- Secrets file, with the correct permissions, formatted like so

     ```json
     {